Matarbari Port: History

+On 25 April 2023, a vessel named Ausu Maro with a length of 230 m and a draft of 14 m berthed as the first coal carrier at the coal jetty of Matarbari power plant.
+The vessel was carrying 80,000 metric tonnes of coal for the Matarbari coal-fired power plant, and it was the largest cargo ship berthed at any port jetty in Bangladesh.

 Development

 Based on the Japanese ports of Kashima and Niigata, the port will be the first deep sea port and the fourth sea port in Bangladesh.
 The port is planned to reduce pressure on the Port of Chittagong.
 During the first stage, one 300 m long multipurpose terminal and one 460 m meter long container terminal is planned to be constructed by 2026.
 The navigation channel will be 350 m length with a maximum permissible draught of 16 m.
 Ships with the capacity of 8,000 TEU containers will be able to dock.
 In September 2020, Japan International Cooperation Agency won the contract for the consultancy services of Matarbari Port development project.
 Two contracts were signed by Roads and Highways Department (RHD) with Oriental Consultants Global Company Ltd and by Chittagong Port Authority with Nippon Koei.

+Port details

+Harbour and navigation channel

+The Matarbari port's harbour is an artificial harbour, protected by a sea wall along with a navigation channel.
+The prescribed water depth for the harbour is 16 m; the maneuvering basin in the middle of the harbor is also 16 m deep.

+The port's navigation channel connects the 16 m deep water body of the Bay of Bengal to the harbour.
+It is 14.3 km (8.9 mi) long, and used for ship navigation in the port's harbour.
+The navigation channel has a depth of 16 m and a minimum width of 350 m, allowing ships with a draft of 15 m to enter and exit the harbour without tidal assistance.
+Tides of 4.88 m are observed in the harbour and navigation channel, and ships with drafts of 18 m (59 ft) are able to berth at the jetty with tidal support.